Advanced Clinical Reasoning: Anatomy, Assessment, Action with Dr. Nikita Vizniak – Live at UWS

 Dr. Vizniak is widely-known as a professional educator and author.
 His work focuses on the application of clinical anatomy and biomechanics to patient assessment and management, and he has published several textbooks on related subjects.
 He loves to teach and empower practitioners with skills and confidence to provide more effective treatments.

-UWS will apply for CE/CC credit for the following professions and jurisdictions.
-Approval status will be updated when approval is granted.
+UWS will provide CE/CC credit for the following professions and jurisdictions.

 If you need CE in another jurisdiction or profession please contact the CE office as soon as possible.
 503-251-5719 or [email protected]